pierre-chaville/automlk/docs/app.rst

 The dataset and the results of the search are best viewed with the web app through a standard browers.

-to start the app, please go in the automlk-app folder and run the app server:
+to start the app, please go in the web folder and run the app server:

 .. code-block:: python